aforward9600/pokemonpalette/README.md

 - Consolidated the code used for stat scaling
 - Added AI layer 3 to Juggler
 - Forest tileset is now treated as an outside area
+- Added some underflow and overflow protection to switch scoring
+- Fixed an issue with Disable's counter on slower 'mons
+- Fixed a bug in the GetName: function that treated lists over 195 entries as item lists
+- AI switch scoring now penalizes bad match-ups between player and enemy 'mon types
+- Minor adjustments to switch scoring

 #Changes not yet in the release branch: